JeremyGruszka/Lab5/README.md

 Questions:
 1. How long will it take the timer to roll over?
 16ms (line 56)
 2. How long does each timer count last?
+It is a 6 MHz clock, and thus each timer count lasts 1 us
 3. Fill out the following picture with lines from the for loop in their locations.

 ![alt text](https://raw.githubusercontent.com/JeremyGruszka/Lab5/master/Day1.PNG "Day 1")